EveryVoiceTTS/EveryVoice/docs/install.md

 - **uv**: much faster, but manages only the Python dependencies.
 [Install uv](https://docs.astral.sh/uv/getting-started/installation/).

-If you are able to install sox, libsox-dev and ffmpeg using your OS packages or by other means (see [README.md](https://github.com/EveryVoiceTTS/EveryVoice?tab=readme-ov-file#quickstart-from-pypi)), you might prefer using uv; otherwise, use conda.
+If you are able to install sox and ffmpeg using your OS packages or by other means (see [README.md](https://github.com/EveryVoiceTTS/EveryVoice?tab=readme-ov-file#quickstart-from-pypi)), you might prefer using uv; otherwise, use conda.